bair2671/Swimming_competition/README.md

 The user views a list of competitions, for example 50m Backstroke, and can register participants in those competitions.
 He also can view the participants from each competition.

+Note: The database path from SqliteConnectionFactory.cs file from the Persistence module is an absolute path.